EthicalSource/phot-the-mobile-phone/src/_journals/the-digital-divide-doesnt-stop-at-deliverying-access-to-the-network.md

 ---
 layout: entry
 title: The digital divide doesn't stop at deliverying access to the network.
-highlight: Even if you have a network that's up and running...there's fears of safety, data privacy, data sovereignty...
+highlight: "Even if you have a network that's up and running, there's fears of safety, data privacy, data sovereignty "
 location: Diné
 tags:
   - 2020s